 after the war.
 He died in 1961.
 A restored Crocker today is worth far more than

 an Indian or Harley V-twin of the same era, due to rarity and more advanced design.
 I mean like ten times more.

 At auctions since late 2006, well preserved or restored Crocker V-twins have

 Below are three B&W photos: firstly, a photo from the early 1960's showing an unrestored 1942 Crocker in Los Angeles, owned by Hiroshi Watanuki; and secondly a restored Crocker from L.A. (photo taken around Y2K) owned by Richard Morris, and thirdly from an unknown source, another Crocker, a 1939.

 Above two color photos were kindly submitted a few years ago by web viewer "Bob" (don't know his surname).
-Bike on left is a stock 1940 Crocker "big tank" while one on right is a "small tank" model.
+Bike on left is a 1940 Crocker "big tank" which was restored by Chuck Vernon, photo taken by Buzz Lovell, while one on right is a "small tank" model.
 One on right has non-stock exhaust and has a BSA gearbox, non stock front wheel and tire, and is missing the headlight.